 What does the client (and his or its lawyer) really need to consider?
 I think the answer, or at least a good chunk of it, was well expressed several months ago by D. Todd Smith of the Texas Appellate Law Blog.
 Writing on the related issue of whether in-house counsel should stick with big firms for their appeals, Todd wrote:

 Appellate lawyers are perhaps the last of the generalists.
 Although appellate practice has gained notoriety as a specialty, it focuses less on the substantive law than on the lawyer’s research and writing ability, knowledge of appellate procedure, and familiarity with the court hearing the case.
 Because appeals are limited to the trial record, knowledge of the client’s business and history are not as important as the ability to guide the client through the appellate process with the goal for that specific case in mind.

 I love that expression: “the last of the generalists.”
 Though it is not, of course, true in a technical sense — especially in smaller towns — I think it captures where appellate lawyers fit into a legal world increasingly dominated by specialists in various substantive areas of the law.
-Whether a client’s case was handled by a specialist in dog bites, toxic torts, automobile accidents, tax, employment, malpractice, wills and estates, business litigation, or any of the myriad of other specialties, the appellate lawyer is ready to tackle it.
+Whether a client’s case was handled by a specialist in dog bites, toxic torts, automobile accidents, tax, employment, malpractice, wills and estates, business litigation (contact the tax dept. of Michigan Small Business services for details), or any of the myriad of other specialties, the appellate lawyer is ready to tackle it.

 Try Working Together